 The main aim is to gain a clear understanding of the marketing strategies of Booking.com and how it became a company having a website that has over 28 million listings.

-Booking.com has many strategies which help them to develop their marketing strategies and if you are interested in learning such strategies then check out the IIDE Free Masterclasses on Digital Marketing which offers an understanding of digital marketing and much more, taught by the CEO and founder of IIDE Karan Shah with his team members.
+if you are interested in learning digital marketing then check out the IIDE Free Masterclasses on Digital Marketing which offers an understanding of digital marketing and much more, taught by the CEO and founder of IIDE Karan Shah with his team members.

-To know more about Booking.com in a detailed way like how it deals with its consistent growth and amazing performance let us go through the marketing strategy of Booking Com, but before jumping into the Marketing Strategy Booking.com let’s know more about Booking.com.
+To know more about Booking.com in a detailed way like how it deals with its consistent growth and amazing performance let us go through the marketing strategy of Booking.com, but before jumping into the Marketing Strategy of Booking.com let’s know more about Booking.com.

 About Booking.com – Overview